brevdev/brev-docs/docs/howto/automatically-set-up.md

 # How To
-## Automatically set up Brev machines with .brev setup script.
+## Automatically set up Brev dev environments with a bash script.
 Specify software and dependencies that are required for your project.
-Creating a .brev setup script for each Brev project will standardize dependencies, packages and tools across all developers contributing to the same project (ex.
-Node v14, Yarn v1.22)
+Creating a bash script for each Brev project will standardize dependencies, packages and tools across all developers contributing to the same project (ex.
+Node v14, Yarn v1.22).
+We used Bash because we don't want to impose our preference on how you set up your dev environment.
+For example, if you use Docker, you can run Docker compose in your bash script.

 Below are common installations for your convenience.
-Add them to your root project directory at `/.brev/setup.sh`
+Add them to your root project directory at `/.brev/setup.sh` or create a separate repo for setup scripts

 ### Install Yarn
 ```zsh